kaizhu256/node-db-lite/README.md

 instruction
     1. save this script as example.js
     2. run the shell command:
-        $ npm install db-lite && export PORT=8081 && node example.js
+        $ npm install db-lite && \
-    3. open a browser to http://localhost:8081
+            export PORT=8081 && \
-    4. edit or paste script in browser to eval
+            node example.js
-*/
+    3. play with the browser-demo on http://localhost:8081 */

 /* istanbul instrument in package db-lite */